 For the treatment of a UTI

-- Macrobid capsules are taken twice each day, once in the morning and once in the evening.
-Ideally, these times are 10–12 hours apart, for example some time between 7 and 8 am, and between 7 and 8 pm.
+- Modified-release capsules (Macrobid) are taken twice each day, once in the morning and once in the evening.
+Ideally, these times are 10–12 hours apart, for example some time between 7am and 8 am, and 7pm and 8 pm.

 For the prevention of UTI

-- Nitrofurantoin is given once a day.
-This is usually in the evening.
+- Nitrofurantoin is given once a day, usually in the evening.

 How much should I give?

 Your doctor will work out the amount of Nitrofurantoin (the dose) that is right for your child.
 The dose will be shown on the medicine label.

 It is important that you follow your doctor’s instructions about how much to give.

 - Tablets should be swallowed with a glass of water, squash or juice.
 Your child should not chew the tablet.